 Doing this helps you ease your way into the practice of bullet journaling and away from relying on your device to keep you on track.
 Plus, it’s a great way for those focused on their productivity to wind down and feel gratitude for everything they completed in a day’s time.

 What makes a bullet journal different than a regular paper calendar or a to-do list?
 Because it’s both of those things combined—and more.
 A bullet journal consists of a bunch of different sections that help you keep track of what’s going on in your daily life, over the course of the month, and throughout the entire year—all at once.

 Even if you are a “pen and paper” kind of person, you likely don’t have a notebook that encompasses everything you want to record.
 Instead, you might have a notepad you write your grocery lists on, or a sticky pad you where you write small reminders for yourself, and if you have a job or are in school, you probably have multiple notebooks for “real life” and “work life.”
 A bullet journal, on the other hand, lets you record all of these things in one place.

 Let’s be honest.
 No one’s saying that a bullet journal will suddenly prompt you to stuff your device in a drawer and never look at it again.
 Your phone is great for all kinds of stuff (except when you’re trying to go to sleep, of course).
 But it might not the best tool for tracking your to-dos.

 Sure, writing in a journal usually takes up more time than dashing off a note on your phone.
 (And bullet journaling, despite the name, is no exception.)
 But in a world where you can order a meal or a ride with the touch of a button, isn’t choosing to perform an activity slowly and deliberately sort of great?

-Sorry, you can’t buy a bullet journal.
+Sorry, you can’t buy a bullet journal notebook.
 You’ve got to make one.
-So grab a plain notebook and let’s get to work.
+So grab a new plain notebook, flip it open to a blank page, and let’s get to work.